oscar-system/oscar-website/index.md

 ## Getting started

-If you want to see examples of what OSCAR looks like, click on the examples on the OSCAR Examples page.
+If you want to see examples of what OSCAR looks like, click on the examples on the Examples page.
 These open prerendered notebooks that showcase selected things OSCAR can already do.

-If you want to try OSCAR live from your browser, click on the binder links on the OSCAR Examples page.
+If you want to try OSCAR live from your browser, click on the binder links on the Examples page.
 At present, these will take a few minutes to load, as we currently still build some dependencies from source behind the scenes.

-If you wish to contribute to OSCAR, see the Download and Installation page for instructions on how to build everything on a growing number of supported platforms.
+If you wish to contribute to OSCAR, see the Installation page for instructions on how to build everything on a growing number of supported platforms.

 Note that OSCAR has not reached a first public release yet, and should be treated as